 Mediation allows a neutral third party to help resolve the dispute before it escalates into a crime.
 Mediation allows everyone to talk about their concerns in a safe and productive environment, reaching a cooperative and beneficial resolution.
 The solutions are often more cost-effective, timely, comprehensive, and lasting.

 First and foremost, everyone involved has to agree to it.
 If that’s the case, anyone at the sheriff’s office can refer you to mediation or you can ask for a mediator by calling us at 303-660-7544.

 How does mediation work?

-Peak Facilitation Group will contact everyone involved and explain the benefits and process.
+The mediation company will contact everyone involved and explain the benefits and process.
 Then, they’ll schedule a date for mediation.
 All parties involved must agree to confidentiality, which creates the safe place necessary for honesty and a lasting solution.